Math Notation, Graphing, and Resources Questions:

 Follow the steps below to create the expression and its LaTeX code.
 To copy-and-paste the expression into your CMS: select (highlight) the expression, copy CTRL+C, then paste CTRL+V into the body of your DB message.

-Note: .GIF, .PNG, or .JPG are the only recommended formats.
-Others may not display properly or may exceed the size limitations of your online classroom.
+Most discussion boards allow for posting of images.
+Recommended formats include .GIF, .JPG, or .PNG, but others may not display properly or may exceed the size limitations of your online classroom.

 -- Screenshot of something on your computer screen (e.g. a graph) or Jing screenshot,